 Myra’s answer to How do I quickly give my agents good phone and customer service skills training?

-Certainly I can!
-Here are 9 very important customer service tips for the telephone that you can easily use in a staff meeting.
+Certainly, I can!
+Here are 9 essential customer service tips for the telephone that you can easily use in a staff meeting.
 I hope it goes well for you!
 (You might also be interested in our customer service eLearning.
 It has a module on telephone techniques and another on call control.)

 1. Smile -You can actually hear a smile through the telephone.
 When you smile, you sound friendly, interested, and helpful.
 You also make the customer feel that your sole intent is to be of service and people really can tell the difference.
 So smile!

 2. Tell the caller your name – Giving the caller your name demonstrates accountability and communicates a sincere desire to help.
 It also offers customers a reference should they need to call your company back.

 3. Ask questions – You should ask questions for these reasons:

 - Gain information

 - Begin the call closure process

 4. Paraphrase the caller’s message – Paraphrasing is just restating in your own words, what the customer has said.
 You will paraphrase to ensure you understand the customer’s request/problem.
 The customer will clarify if you don’t have all of the details.

 5. Repeat the caller’s name – Repeating the caller’s name during a conversation helps you remember their name.
 Remembering names (and using names) shows you are genuinely interested in your customers and makes future dialogue or problem-solving much easier because using names helps you create rapport.